edulution-io/edulution-mail/README.md

 ```

 The sync will check if the file exists on every run (see SYNC_INTERVAL) and skip the sync if the file exists.

+## Edulution themes

+In the repoistory are the theme files under `build/templates/sogo`.

+These files are use by Edulution to switch the themes in the admin settings.

+In their header comment there is the theme name a version number that must be increased when changing the file's content.